jonathanklinn/Dota-2-Predicator/README.md

 >
 >–Steve Borenstein, Chairman of Activision Blizzard’s Esports Division and Former CEO of ESPN and NFL Network

-Esports is currently the fastest growing .
-In the same way that traditional sports have competitions in baseball, basketball, and football, esports encompasses competitions across a variety of video games.
-Contrary to common perception, esports is not simply a phenomenon occurring in the basements of unemployed twentysomethings; the industry is real, growing globally, and investable.
-In fact, over 380 million people watch esports worldwide both online and in person.
-More people watched the 2016 world finals of popular esports game League of Legends (43 million viewers) than the NBA Finals Game 7 that year (31 million viewers).
-With its fragmented landscape and digital platform, the esports sector holds promise for a multitude of monetization opportunities.
+Esports is currently the fastest growing digital entertainment platform.
+In the same way that traditional sports have competitions, in basketball, football, and baseball, esports encompasses competitions across a variety of video games.
+Contrary to common perception, esports is not simply a phenomenon occurring in the basements of unemployed twentysomethings; the industry is real, growing rapidly, and readily investable.
+Over 380 million people watch esports worldwide both online and in person.
+More people watched the 2016 world finals of League of Legends (43 million viewers) than the NBA Finals Game 7 that year (31 million viewers).
+The esports sector holds promise for a multitude of monetization opportunities.

-Esports to reach 385 million viewers in 2017: According to Newzoo, an esports market research organization, in 2017, the audience of esports will reach a total of roughly 385 million people globally.
-Of this figure, 191 million are “esports enthusiasts” and 194 million are “occasional viewers.”
-The number of enthusiasts is projected to grow by 50% by 2020, totaling 286 million

-Similar to how the NFL, NBA, MLB, and NHL follow a franchise model with limited membership in their respective sports, esports in North America seems to be following a similar path.
-A recent announcement from Riot on their League of Legends title has established a franchise model for the North American league.
+Similar to how the NFL, NHL, MLB, and NBA follow a franchise model , esports in North America seems to be following a similar path.
 As franchising becomes the dominant model, elite teams and organizations will become revenue-generating machines.
-However, those without franchise spots will be forced to find revenue in secondary
+However, those without franchise spots will be forced to find revenue in secondary and this is where I believe industries  industries built around data analytics, predictions, esports gambling, will thrive.

+Market Segments of E-Sports
 ![alt text](https://github.com/jonathanklinn/Dota-2-Predicator/blob/master/Images/Esports%20Growth%202.png)

+Popularity Growth of E-Sports Gambling
 ![alt text](https://github.com/jonathanklinn/Dota-2-Predicator/blob/master/Images/Esports%20Growth%203.jpg)